espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 -  Build, flash and load the application.

--  By default, the firmware is launched in BLE mode.
+-  By default, the firmware is launched in BLE provisioning mode.

 -  Install the companion phone application for network configuration from this location: